Tesa-U/Crude_Oil_Price_Projection/README.md

 ## Dashboard

-Our Tableau Dashboard contained four pages each dispayes detailed visualization of WTI Crude Oil Field Production, Product Supplied of Crude Oil, Petrolium Products, and Future Price analysis.
+- Our Tableau Dashboard has four pages where each dispays detailed visualization of WTI Crude Oil Field Production, Product Supplied of Crude Oil, Petrolium Products, and Future Price analysis.

+Here is the sneak peak of the Dashboard:

  ![plot](./dash_pics/home.png)

  ![plot](./dash_pics/price.png)

+Here is the link to complete Dashboard: